leeb003/shmac/readme.txt

 can also be bcc'd on as a lead generator.

 == Changelog ==
+= 1.5.4 =
+* 2020-06-17
+* Added overrides for Visual Composer element to override all text per calculator

 = 1.5.3 =
 * 2020-05-28
 * Fix for some styling issues